-- Contributing to the development of the District Health Information Software-2 (DHIS-2) Nutrition Modules in close collaboration with UNICEF.
-This is inclusive of the development/ inputs to background technical documents, dashboard(s), scorecard(s), and indicators.
+- Contributing to the development of District Health Information Software-2 (DHIS-2) Nutrition Modules in close collaboration with UNICEF.
+This is inclusive of the creation of background documents, dashboard(s), scorecard(s), and indicator definitions.
 These modules will harmonize routine collection of nutrition data within health systems of low and middle-income countries.

 – Conducted landscape analyses of facilitating factors and barriers to young children’s diets, 6-23 months of age, in 6 countries in Eastern Europe and Central Asia (EECA).
 This work was through the lens of food systems, health systems, social protection, and WASH, per recent UNICEF guidance.
 The landscape work consisted of DHS descriptive analyses, literature review for peer-reviewed and grey literature from the past 10 years, key informant stakeholder interviews with countries, and a desk review of country policies, strategies and programs.

 – Developed nutrition messages for a EECA regional cell phone application that was deployed during COVID-19, and included content on COVID-19 and breastfeeding, complementary feeding, and child growth, tailored to the cultural context of the region and based on latest global guidance and evidence.
 This work culminated into: